-- a) Directly prior to the race, 3 days of official training with a total of 6 official training runs (2-woman bobsleigh and women's monobob, 2-man bobsleigh and 4-man bobsleigh combined) shall be offered. - b) Each pilot may freely choose the program by which he makes his training runs.
-However, he may only take a maximum of 4 training runs in any discipline. - c) For women 6 official training runs shall be offered. - d) For men and women a minimum of two valid training run per discipline without accident must be completed in order to be allowed to participate in the race. - e) Two valid training runs per discipline without accident are sufficient even in a double race. - f) Exception for the World Cup according to article 10.1.5
+- a) Directly prior to the race, 3 days of official training with a total of 6 official training heats (2-woman bobsleigh and women's monobob, 2-man bobsleigh and 4-man bobsleigh combined) shall be offered. - b) Each pilot may freely choose the program by which he makes his training heats.
+However, he may only take a maximum of 4 training heats in any discipline. - c) For women 6 official training heats shall be offered.